Make sure to choose the best fleet vehicles for the needs of your organisation

-Of all your fleet management responsibilities, vehicle selection and allocation is sure to present one of the greatest conundrums.
-There can be some pretty complicated factors to consider, such as pressure to determine needs and keep staff happy –– while constantly striving to preserve capital and ‘achieve more with less’.
+Of all your fleet management responsibilities, selecting the best fleet vehicles and allocating them to suit the particular needs of your operation is sure to present one of the greatest conundrums.
+There can be some pretty complicated factors to consider when managing your fleet, such as pressure to determine needs and keep staff happy –– while constantly striving to preserve capital and ‘achieve more with less’.

 The best strategy involves doing your research and assessing all of the factors that could impact budget, capital expenditure decisions, leasing options and cost of ownership.

-Here are our TOP FIVE things you should consider when selecting your fleet vehicles:
+Here are our TOP FIVE things you should consider when selecting the best fleet vehicles for the needs of your company:

 At this stage you should avoid any brand or manufacturer-specific parameters that might limit choices.
 Instead, focus on the required vehicle features and capabilities.
 Think about what it will be used for and consider things such as: